 2. Use plain noodles in the bun.

 Unlike the regular yakisoba that contains cabbage and carrots, yakisoba in the yakisoba pan typically does not include anything but the noodle itself.
-As yakisoba pan is made ahead of time for lunch, vegetables are avoided to keep moisture out of the bread that could potentially become soggy.
+As the yakisoba pan is made ahead of time for lunch, vegetables are avoided to keep moisture out of the bread that could potentially become soggy.
 Nobody wants soggy bread.

 Being a mom, I try to go easy with the seasonings when flavoring the food.
 I believe that children shouldn’t get used to overly salty and sweet food from a young age.
 It’s important to cultivate a healthy eating habit and for them to know what the actual ingredient tastes like.

 Having said that, I make an exception when comes to Yakisoba Pan.
 The flavor can be boring and bland when the noodles don’t get much sauce in the hot dog buns.
-As there are no other seasonings that go into the hot dog buns, I recommend adding a good amount of sauce for the noodles.
+As there are no other seasonings that go into the hot dog buns, I recommend adding a good amount of sauce to the noodles.